Skip to main content

 Fix Step

-• You’ve made manual changes but they’re not working
+• You’ve made manual changes but they’re not working as expected

 A fixed step will update the step configuration in the view but will not save it.
 You need to publish the tool to persist changes.